Meghan Sittler - Director

 He assists with education programs and helps conduct prairie bird surveys during breeding season.

-Ed Hubbs joined the staff in the fall of 2015.
-He is a graduate of the University of Nebraska-Lincoln with a B.S. in Fisheries and Wildlife emphasizing habitat management and a minor in grassland ecology and management.
+Ed joined the staff in fall of 2015.
+He is a graduate of the University of Nebraska-Lincoln with a B.S. in Fisheries and Wildlife emphasizing habitat management, and a minor in grassland ecology and management.
+Previously Ed worked in the Wildlife Division on public lands in eastern Nebraska for the Nebraska Game and Parks Commission.

 Amy Plettner - Caretaker